 Shared Equity Loans: Hometap Review

-Is Hometap a good idea?
 Hometap is offering a service that is relatively new that allows you to access your home’s equity without having to worry about monthly payments or interest.
 While there are some risks, checking out the platform’s innovative services is definitely worth it if you need to use your equity in a relatively quick manner.
 As with any major deal, you have to assess your situation and the platform’s services and conditions quite carefully before signing any contract, because there are some notable risks that come with this model.

 Enjoy our Hometap review?